Share this article

 Dog training tips for puppies: dos and don'ts

 We already know that patience, positive reinforcement and consistency are key when it comes to puppy training.
-But for a handy list of the do’s and the don’ts, look no further.
+But for a handy list of the do’s and the don’ts of puppy training, look no further.

 Do…

-• Train in short sessions: 10-15 minutes per session should be more than enough, and will avoid over-exerting your puppy
+• Train in short sessions: 10 to 15 minutes per session should be more than enough, and will avoid overexerting your puppy.

-• Stick to teaching one command at a time to avoid confusion
+• Stick to teaching one command at a time to avoid confusion, only moving onto the next command when they’ve mastered one.

-• Say your commands clear, consistently, and say the command once – repeating command words during puppy training won’t necessarily improve results, and you could risk your puppy getting confused or bored
+• Say your commands clearly and consistently, and be aware that repeating command words during puppy training won’t necessarily improve results, and you could risk your puppy getting confused or bored.

 • Be patient, kind and considerate – remember, it’s hard work being a pup!